 |The student will be able to: |

-- gain in-depth understanding of one specific aspect or topic of photography.
+- Gain in-depth understanding of documentary photography.

-- learn to use the equipment or technique demonstrated.
+- Learn to use the equipment or technique demonstrated.

-- gain an appreciation of contributions from diverse cultures and backgrounds to the topic of photography being explored.
+- Gain an appreciation of contributions from diverse cultures and backgrounds to the topic of photography being explored.

 |3.
 Special Facilities and/or Equipment - |